Ending Violence in Syria

-The Babies Project was birthed out of a desire to see newborn babies birthed into a world of conflict and war survive their first year of life.
-As a developing child-maternal health program, Together for The Families is meeting the most basic of needs for both mother and baby in the form nutrition, seasonally appropriate clothes and medicine where needed.
+Over 80,000 Syrian Refugee babies have been born in various regions of Lebanon since the Syrian war began.
+The Babies Project was birthed out of a desire to see Syrian newborns survive their first year of life.
+Through its child-maternal health program, our local partner, Together for The Family, is meeting the most basic needs for both mother and baby in the form nutrition, seasonally appropriate clothes and medicine.

-Over 80,000 Syrian Refugee babies have been born in various regions of Lebanon.
 Together for the Family is providing basic child and maternal health services to mothers and babies from pre-birth to 12 months old in one year cycles, or “classes,” of twenty babies each.
 Trauma care is also integrated into the annual program.